Backendless/ui-builder-library/components/bl-lottieAnimation-component/README.md

 Lottie Animation is a component of Backendless UI-Builder designer.
 This allows you to upload and add animation in your page.

-You can get JSON with animation by creating animation in After Effects with the plugin [Lottie](https://airbnb.io/lottie/#/after-effects) or you can get completed animation in [Lottie Files](https://lottiefiles.com/featured).

 The component based on external [Lottie Animation](https://github.com/airbnb/lottie-web).

 ## Usage